St. Louis protests turn violent after white cop's acquittal leaves city on edge

 "While we know emotions are running high, our number one priority is protecting and serving our citizens.
 We ask that citizens who choose to demonstrate, do so peacefully," the police said in a statement.

-St. Louis activists warned of civil disobedience if Stockley was acquitted before the verdict was announced.
+St. Louis activists warned of civil disobedience if Stockley were to be acquitted before the verdict was announced.

-Fears of unrest prompted several downtown businesses to send employees home early, including Wells Fargo Advisors and Nestle Purina PetCare.
+Fears of unrest prompted the National Guard to be on standby, while several downtown businesses to send employees home early, including Wells Fargo Advisors and Nestle Purina PetCare.
 U.S. Bank closed six branches.
 Some schools closed early and postponed events.

 The Associated Press contributed to this report.